sinfop/demo-repo/README.md

-#Creating first repo.
+## Creating first repo.

-Some description.
+Some description!